syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 ## Axis label rotation

-The axis label can be rotated based on its current angle by using [`needsRotateLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/needsRotateLabels.html) property of axis.
+The axis label can be rotated based on its current angle using the [`needsRotateLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/needsRotateLabels.html) property of axis.
 The default value of [`needsRotateLabels`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/RadialAxis/needsRotateLabels.html) is false.

 {% highlight dart %}